-It should also be noted that Papeteries de Clairefontaine exports a portion of the CO_2 contained in the smoke generated by its boilers to a precipitated calcium carbonate (PCC) production facility.
-In 2019, almost 11,927 tonnes of CO_2 was consumed during the process and was not emitted into the atmosphere (12,153 tonnes in 2018).
+It should also be noted that Papeteries de Clairefontaine sends a portion of the CO_2 contained in the smoke generated by its boilers to a precipitated calcium carbonate (PCC) production facility.
+In 2020, almost 12,157 tonnes of CO_2 was consumed during the process and was not emitted into the atmosphere (11,927 tonnes in 2019).
+Following a change in the regulations, this CO_2 can be deducted from the emissions declared to the authorities in 2020, which explains the sharp reduction seen in the charts displayed on the previous page.